APACTestDrive/CloudNative_AppDev/300-DEVCSlab.md

 ### **STEP 1**: Create The JET UI Frontend Build Job

 The first task in our CI/CD pipeline is to build the JETUI frontend application.
-We need to create a build job for this.
-And we want the build to be triggered automatically whenever there is a code commit.
+We will create a build job that will be triggered automatically whenever there is a code commit.
 The build process can be automated and deployed automatically to a designated JCS environment.

 - Switch to Build tab on the navigation bar.
 There should be no build job initially.